-Every Tuesday from 10-11:30 a.m. and every Wednesday from 11 a.m. - 12:30 p.m. in THOM 202A1, you will have the opportunity to join Kathleen von Kampen, Concordia's campus counselor, for a free, confidential, brief consultation.
+Every Monday from 3-4:30 p.m. and every Thursday from 2:30-4:15 p.m., either virtually or in-person, you will have the opportunity to join Kathleen von Kampen, Concordia's director of counseling services, for a free, confidential, brief consultation.
 No appointment is necessary!
 Simply click this link during the times listed above.
 You can also attend in-person at THOM 202A-1.
 Although there is no set time for consultations, they typically take 15-20 minutes.

 Let’s Talk is NOT traditional counseling and instead offers a place where you can talk about immediate concerns and receive expert suggestions about solutions and resources, or simply meet someone who listens well and can offer support.
 No topic is off-limits, but common concerns include:

 - career questions